-Listed family home standards were adopted in March 2021.
-The standards establish basic health and safety guidelines for these providers.
+Listed family home standards are being adopted in FY'21.
+The standards will establish basic health and safety guidelines for these providers.
 Listed family homes are exempt from receiving CCDF with the exception of relative-only providers.
-Relative-only listed family homes are exempt from the new standards.
+Relative-only listed family homes will be exempt from the new standards.

-iii.
-To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.
+To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.